-Sampling 1: spring; the first sampling period starts two weeks after 90% of Taraxacum officinalis flowers are in bloom (or a similar species where it does not occur, e.g. in Spain).
+Sampling 1: spring; the first sampling period starts two weeks after 90% of Taraxacum officinalis flowers are in bloom2 (Table 3; or a similar species where it does not occur, e.g. in Spain).

 Sampling 2: late summer.

 Non-permanent habitats